-Chuck Carron enters his first year at the United States Merchant Marine Academy as the Mariners' Wide Receivers Coach.
+Chuck Carron enters his second year at the United States Merchant Marine Academy as the Mariners’ Wide Receivers Coach.

-Before his tenure at Comsewogue, Carron served as the Offensive and Defensive Coordinator at Centereach High School and was the Quarterbacks Coach from 1991-1992 at Stony Brook.
+Before his tenure at Comsewogue, Carron was the Offensive and Defensive Coordinator at Centereach High School and was the Quarterbacks Coach from 1991-1992 at Stony Brook.

 As a player, Carron was the quarterback at Manhattan College from 1985-1987.
 After college he played as a member of the New York Police Department’s team and led the squad to a National Championship in 1993.